cleanlab/cleanlab/README.md

 ### Methods to Standardize Research with Noisy Labels

 cleanlab supports a number of functions to generate noise for benchmarking and standardization in research.
-This next example shows how to generate valid, class-conditional, unformly random noisy channel matrices:
+This next example shows how to generate valid, class-conditional, uniformly random noisy channel matrices:

 ``` python
 # Generate a valid (necessary conditions for learnability are met) noise matrix for any trace > 1